lhamoudi/plugin-log-hang-up-by/README.md

 In future, we would like to include additional guidance around:

 * IVR calls
   * Calls that don't ever become tasks won't be reported on in Flex Insights out-of-the-box, and certainly won't benefit from this plugin.
 We have a great blog post on using Taskrouter to log IVR call segments to Flex Insights.
 See https://www.twilio.com/blog/ivr-with-flex-insights.
-Depending on your reporting needs, you may not need to set `hang_up_by` on these calls.
+  * Depending on your reporting needs (e.g. if just using it for agent coaching), you may not need to set `hang_up_by` on these calls.
 * Calls that are hung up by customer before ever reaching an agent
   * Again, these won't hit our plugin code, so you need to ask yourself if you care to report on who hung up such calls.
-It could be argued that - since Flex Insights offers reporting on these Abandoned calls already, it may be preferable to simply exclude suxh calls when reporting on `hang_up_by`.
+It could be argued that - since Flex Insights offers reporting on these Abandoned calls already, it may be preferable to simply exclude such calls when reporting on `hang_up_by`.
 This would make sense if using this attribute specifically for coaching of agents.

 ## About Twilio Flex Plugins